See a list of Bookkeeping Programs by Clicking Here!

 - Certified Accounting Paraprofessional (CAP)

-In terms of certification options for a bookkeeper, the list of alternatives below may help you enhance your resume and expand your skill set.
-While not as involved as earning a license in bookkeeping, certifications are great resume builders and may be required by certain employers to be hired or as a continuing education course requirement.
+In terms of online accounting certificate programs, the list of alternatives below may help you enhance your resume and expand your skill set.
+While certificates may not be as involved as earning a license in bookkeeping, certifications are great resume builders.
+Accounting certificate programs may be required by certain employers as a condition of employment or as a mandatory continuing education course.

 - Bookkeeper Certification